Gareth Bale: Style of play

-During the 2011–12 season, Harry Redknapp experimented with using Bale in a free role, as an attacking midfielder, or as a second striker.
-The following season, André Villas-Boas deployed Bale in this role on a more permanent basis.
-After joining Real Madrid, Bale was usually deployed as a winger, but mostly on the right flank, due to the presence of Cristiano Ronaldo on the left, a position which enabled him to cut into the centre and strike on goal with his stronger left foot; he was also used in a more attacking role on occasion, as a striker or centre forward, courtesy of his goalscoring, movement off the ball, and ability to make attacking runs, while his elevation, strength, and heading accuracy saw him excel in the air in this role.
-However, in spite of his playing ability, his playing time during his later seasons with Real Madrid was largely limited by recurring injury struggles.
+During the 2011–12 season, Harry Redknapp experimented with using Bale as an attacking midfielder.
+The following season, André Villas-Boas frequently used Bale in this role.
+After joining Real Madrid, Bale played as a right winger due to Cristiano Ronaldo playing on the left, which allowed him to cut into the centre and strike the ball with his stronger left foot; he was also used as a striker courtesy of his goalscoring, off-the-ball movement, and physicality; however, his playing time during his later seasons with Real Madrid was limited due to injuries.